Stock Clearance Sale

 The dust, pollens, smoke, pet fur, and dander may cause slight to severe coughing and sneezing in mild cases, but it can cause dangerous breathing problems such as bronchitis and asthmatic attack in extreme conditions.

-Continuous wheezing, stomach pain, and nausea vomiting are the major symptoms of food allergy.
-Eczema, bronchitis, and asthma-like symptoms can also be seen
+Continuous wheezing, stomach pain, nausea vomiting are the major symptoms of food allergy.
+Eczema, bronchitis, and asthma-like symptoms can also be seen.
+Contact your doctor for food allergy medicine.

-• Allergy due to insect sting and bites:
+1. Allergy due to insect stings and bites:

-Harsh conditions may show symptoms of anaphylaxis, breathing problems and hives.
-Swelling at the site of the attack is one of the most common symptoms along with this, dizziness, unconsciousness, swelling of the tongue, and cardiac attack are the signs which happens in severe conditions
+Harsh conditions may show symptoms of anaphylaxis, breathing problems, and hives.
+Swelling at the site of the attack is one of the most common symptoms; dizziness, unconsciousness, swelling of the tongue, and cardiac attack are the signs which happen in severe conditions.

 The symptoms include red, itchy skin and small bumps filled with fluid that oozes out.
 Sometimes, various blisters can be seen that often appear with a burning sensation.